-The purpose of the policy is to promote and safeguard the welfare of individuals who are under students at risk engaging in Institute activities.
+1.4.2 The purpose of the policy is to promote and safeguard the welfare of individuals who are under the age of 18 years engaging in Institute activities.

-The Institute also acknowledges the approach used by the Department of Education in Keeping Children Safe in Education 2024 (KCSIE), as updated annually.
+1.4.3 The Institute also acknowledges the approach used by the Department of Education in Keeping Children Safe in Education 2024 (KCSIE), as updated annually.
 Whilst KCSIE only applies to schools and colleges, we act as appropriate within the context of a higher education environment and in response to our duties with Apprentices to:

-- provide help and support to meet the needs of children as soon as problems emerge - protect children from maltreatment, whether that is within or outside the home, including online - prevent impairment of children's mental and physical health or development taking action to enable all children to have the best outcomes.
+- provide help and support to meet the needs of children as soon as problems emerge - protect children from maltreatment, whether that is within or outside the home, including online - prevent impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes.